Inventory is a collection of goods that a business has for sale and/or the materials used to produce goods intended for sale.

 - You can avoid running out of stock with items that are in demand.

-- Your funds won’t be up tied by investing in unnecessary stock.
+- Your funds won’t be tied up in unnecessary stock.

 TIP: It is recommended to use inventory management software to ensure the accuracy of your inventory, and avoid running out of in-demand stock.